 Hundreds of thousands of small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a manufacturing business in Livonia or a small farm near Traverse City.
+Each gets customized coverage to match their unique needs, whether they own a manufacturing business in Livonia or a small farm near Traverse City.

 Several factors affect the cost of your Michigan commercial auto policy, including your:

 Some industries have more risk than others.
 A handyman who carries tools and equipment to various job sites every day can expect to pay more than an insurance agent who runs occasional errands.

 Your vehicle’s size and use affect your rate.
 A large dump truck used for hauling bulk gravel will have a higher premium than a small dump truck used for carrying mulch for light landscaping jobs.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

 It’s common to pay more for commercial auto coverage in a large city like Detroit than in a smaller city like Grand Rapids.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
 Areas susceptible to weather-related events, such as tornadoes and floods, are also factors.

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Dearborn’s city limits is considered lower risk than a vehicle with a regional route that covers the greater Detroit metropolitan area.